OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-05.md

 ## Luke 5:1

-Now it happened that while the crowd was pressing around Him and listening to the word of God,
+On one occasion, as Jesus stood by the Lake of Gennesaret, the crowd was pressing around him, eager to hear the word of God.
-He was standing by the Lake of Gennesaret;

 ## Luke 5:2

-and He saw two boats lying at the edge of the lake;
-but the fishermen had gotten out of them and were washing their nets.
+He noticed two boats at the water’s edge; the fishermen had left them and were washing their nets.

 ## Luke 5:3

-And He got into one of the boats, which was Simon’s,
-and asked him to put out a little distance from the land.
-And He sat down and began teaching the crowds from the boat.
+Jesus entered one of the boats, which belonged to Simon, and asked him to move it a little from the shore.
+He sat down and taught the people from the boat.

 ## Luke 5:4

-When He had finished speaking, He said to Simon,
-“Put out into the deep water and let down your nets for a catch.”
+After he had finished speaking, he said to Simon, “Launch out into the deep and let down your nets for a catch.”

 ## Luke 5:5

-Simon responded and said,
-“Master, we worked hard all night and caught nothing,
-but I will do as You say and let down the nets.”
+Simon replied, “Master, we have toiled all night and caught nothing, but at your word, I will let down the nets.”

 ## Luke 5:6

-And when they had done this, they caught a great quantity of fish,
-and their nets began to tear;
+When they did this, they caught such a large number of fish that their nets began to tear.

 ## Luke 5:7

-so they signalled to their partners in the other boat, to come and help them.
-And they came and filled both of the boats, to the point that they were sinking.
+They signalled to their partners in the other boat to come and assist them.
+They came and filled both boats so full that they started to sink.

 ## Luke 5:8

-But when Simon Peter saw this, he fell down at Jesus’ knees, saying,
-“Go away from me, Lord, for I am a sinful man!”
+When Simon Peter saw this, he fell at Jesus’ knees and said, “Depart from me, Lord; I am a sinful man!”

 ## Luke 5:9

-For amazement had seized him and all his companions because of the catch of fish which they had taken;
+For he and all his companions were astonished at the catch of fish they had taken,

 ## Luke 5:10

-and likewise also were James and John, the sons of Zebedee, who were partners with Simon.
-And Jesus said to Simon,
-“Do not fear; from now on you will be catching people.”
+and so were James and John, the sons of Zebedee, who were partners with Simon.
+Then Jesus said to Simon, “Do not be afraid; from now on you will catch people.”

 ## Luke 5:11

-When they had brought their boats to land, they left everything and followed Him.
+So they brought their boats to land, left everything, and followed him.

 ---

 ## Luke 5:12

-While He was in one of the cities, behold, there was a man covered with leprosy;
-and when he saw Jesus, he fell on his face and begged Him, saying,
-“Lord, if You are willing, You can make me clean.”
+While Jesus was in one of the towns, a man covered with leprosy approached him.
+Seeing Jesus, he fell on his face and implored, “Lord, if you are willing, you can make me clean.”

 ## Luke 5:13

-And He reached out with His hand and touched him, saying,
-“I am willing; be cleansed.”
-And immediately the leprosy left him.
+Jesus reached out his hand, touched the man, and said, “I am willing; be clean.”
+Immediately the leprosy left him.

 ## Luke 5:14

-And He ordered him to tell no one, saying,
-“But go and show yourself to the priest,
-and make an offering for your cleansing, just as Moses commanded, as a testimony to them.”
+Jesus instructed him, “Tell no one, but go, show yourself to the priest and offer the sacrifices Moses commanded for your cleansing, as a testimony to them.”

 ## Luke 5:15

-But the news about Him was spreading even farther,
-and large crowds were gathering to hear Him and to be healed of their sicknesses.
+Yet the news about him spread even more, and large crowds gathered to hear him and to be healed of their ailments.

 ## Luke 5:16

-But Jesus Himself would often slip away to the wilderness and pray.
+But Jesus often withdrew to solitary places to pray.

 ---

 ## Luke 5:17

-One day He was teaching; and there were some Pharisees and teachers of the Law sitting there,
-who had come from every village of Galilee and Judea, and from Jerusalem;
-and the power of the Lord was present for Him to perform healing.
+One day, as he was teaching, Pharisees and teachers of the law were sitting there.
+They had come from every village of Galilee, Judea, and Jerusalem, and the power of the Lord was present for him to heal the sick.

 ## Luke 5:18

-And some men were carrying a man on a stretcher who was paralysed;
+Some men brought a paralysed man on a mat and tried to lay him before Jesus.
-and they were trying to bring him in and to set him down in front of Him.

 ## Luke 5:19

-But when they did not find any way to bring him in because of the crowd,
-they went up on the roof and let him down through the tiles with his stretcher, into the middle of the crowd, in front of Jesus.
+Unable to find a way through the crowd, they went up on the roof and lowered him on his mat through the tiles into the centre of the crowd, right in front of Jesus.

 ## Luke 5:20

-And seeing their faith, He said,
-“Friend, your sins are forgiven you.”
+Seeing their faith, Jesus said, “Friend, your sins are forgiven.”

 ## Luke 5:21

-The scribes and the Pharisees began thinking of the implications, saying,
-“Who is this man who speaks blasphemies?
-Who can forgive sins, except God alone?”
+The Pharisees and the teachers of the law began to think, “Who is this man who speaks blasphemies?
+Who can forgive sins but God alone?”

 ## Luke 5:22

-But Jesus, aware of their thoughts, responded and said to them,
-“Why are you thinking this way in your hearts?
+Jesus, knowing their thoughts, asked, “Why are you thinking these things in your hearts?

 ## Luke 5:23

-Which is easier, to say, ‘Your sins are forgiven you,’ or to say, ‘Get up and walk’?
+Which is easier: to say, ‘Your sins are forgiven,’ or to say, ‘Get up and walk’?

 ## Luke 5:24

-But so that you may know that the Son of Man has authority on earth to forgive sins,”
-He said to the paralysed man,
-“I say to you, get up, and pick up your stretcher, and go home.”
+But so that you may know that the Son of Man has authority on earth to forgive sins,” he said to the paralysed man, “I tell you, get up, take your mat and go home.”

 ## Luke 5:25

-And immediately he got up before them, and picked up what he had been lying on,
-and went home, glorifying God.
+Immediately, he stood up before them, took what he had been lying on, and went home glorifying God.

 ## Luke 5:26

-And they were all struck with astonishment and began glorifying God;
-and they were filled with fear, saying,
-“We have seen remarkable things today!”
+Everyone was amazed and gave praise to God.
+They were filled with awe and said, “We have seen extraordinary things today.”

 ---

 ## Luke 5:27

-After that He went out and noticed a tax collector named Levi sitting in the tax office, and He said to him,
+After this, Jesus went out and saw a tax collector named Levi sitting at his tax booth.
+“Follow me,” Jesus said to him,
-“Follow Me.”

 ## Luke 5:28

-And he left everything behind, and got up and began following Him.
+and Levi got up, left everything, and followed him.

 ## Luke 5:29

-And Levi gave a big reception for Him in his house;
-and there was a large crowd of tax collectors and other people who were reclining at the table with them.
+Levi held a great banquet for Jesus at his house, and a large crowd of tax collectors and others were reclining at the table with them.

 ## Luke 5:30

-The Pharisees and their scribes began grumbling to His disciples, saying,
-“Why do you eat and drink with the tax collectors and sinners?”
+The Pharisees and their scribes grumbled to his disciples, “Why do you eat and drink with tax collectors and sinners?”

 ## Luke 5:31

-And Jesus answered and said to them,
-“It is not those who are healthy who need a physician, but those who are sick.
+Jesus answered them, “It is not the healthy who need a doctor, but the sick.

 ## Luke 5:32

-I have not come to call the righteous to repentance, but sinners.”
+I have not come to call the righteous, but sinners to repentance.”

 ---

 ## Luke 5:33

-And they said to Him,
-“The disciples of John often fast and offer prayers,
-the disciples of the Pharisees also do the same,
-but Yours eat and drink.”
+They said to him, “John’s disciples often fast and pray, and so do the disciples of the Pharisees, but yours eat and drink.”

 ## Luke 5:34

-But Jesus said to them,
-“You cannot make the attendants of the groom fast while the groom is with them, can you?
+Jesus replied, “Can you make the friends of the bridegroom fast while he is with them?

 ## Luke 5:35

-But the days will come; and when the groom is taken away from them, then they will fast in those days.”
+But the time will come when the bridegroom will be taken from them; in those days they will fast.”

 ## Luke 5:36

-And He was also telling them a parable:
-“No one tears a piece of cloth from a new garment and puts it on an old garment;
-otherwise he will both tear the new, and the piece from the new will not match the old.
+He told them this parable: “No one tears a piece from a new garment to patch an old one.
+Otherwise, they will have torn the new garment, and the patch from the new will not match the old.

 ## Luke 5:37

-And no one puts new wine into old wineskins;
-otherwise the new wine will burst the skins and it will be spilled out, and the skins will be ruined.
+And no one pours new wine into old wineskins.
+Otherwise, the new wine will burst the skins; the wine will spill out and the skins will be ruined.

 ## Luke 5:38

-But new wine must be put into fresh wineskins.
+No, new wine must be poured into new wineskins.

 ## Luke 5:39

-And no one, after drinking old wine, wants new; for he says, ‘The old is fine.’”
+And no one after drinking old wine desires the new, for they say, ‘The old is better.’”